Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: Introduction

 Most of these results make heavily use of the validity of the equivariant Iwasawa main conjecture (EIMC) attached to the extension $L^+_{\infty} / K$, where $L^+_{\infty}$ is the cyclotomic $\zp$-extension of $L^+$ which is the maximal real subfield of $L$.
 Note that the EIMC is known for abelian extensions of totally real number fields with Galois group $\mc G$ such that $\mc G$ is a $p$-adic Lie group of dimension $1$ (cf.~\cite{Wiles-main,towardI}).
 More recently, Ritter and Weiss \cite{EIMC-theorem} have shown that the EIMC (up to its uniqueness statement) holds for arbitrary $p$-adic Lie groups of dimension $1$ provided that $\mu$ vanishes.
 In fact, this can be generalized to higher dimensional $p$-adic Lie groups as shown by Kakde \cite{Kakde-mc} and, independently, by Burns \cite{Burns-mc}.
 Note that Kakde in fact provides an independent proof also in the case of dimension $1$.\\

 In this paper, we define a variant $SKu'(L/K)$ of the Sinnott-Kurihara module which is contained in $SKu(L/K)$ and in fact equals $SKu(L/K)$ for abelian $G$.
 Let $\mc M(G)$ be a maximal order in $\qg$ containing $\zg$; for any ring $\La$, we write $\zeta(\La)$ for the subring of all elements which are central in $\La$.
-The first main result is the following theorem which will be proved in {\S}4.
-Recall that a finite group is called monomial if any of its (complex) irreducible characters is induced by a linear character.
+The first main result is the following theorem which will be proved in \S \ref{sec:int-results}.
+Recall that a character of a finite group is called \emph{monomial} if it is induced by a linear character of a subgroup.
+A finite group is called monomial if each of its (complex) irreducible characters is monomial.

 \begin{theo} Let $L/K$ be a Galois extension of number fields with Galois group $G$.
 If $G$ is monomial, then

 \end{theo}

 Now let $S$ and $T$ be two finite sets of places of $K$ such that $S$ and $T$ are disjoint and $S$ contains the set $S_{\infty}$ of all infinite places of $K$.
 One can associate to $S$ and $T$ so-called Stickelberger elements $\theta_S^T$ which lie in the center of the group ring algebra $\Q G$.
 These Stickelberger elements are defined via values of Artin $L$-functions at zero and are closely related to the Sinnott-Kurihara ideal $SKu(L/K)$; more precisely, they lie in $SKu(L/K)$ under suitable hypotheses on $S$ and $T$.
 For instance, it suffices to assume the following hypotheses to which we will refer as $Hyp(S,T)$: $S$ contains the set $S\ram$ of all ramified primes and no non-trivial root of unity in $L$ is congruent to $1$ modulo all primes $\fP \in T(L)$; here, for any set $T$ of places of $K$, we write $T(L)$ for the set of places of $L$ which lie above those in $T$. \\